almet/notmyidea/content/python/cornice-cors.rst

 =================================

 You may know the `JSONP <http://en.wikipedia.org/wiki/JSONP>`_ protocol.
-JSONP Allows to do cross origin, but for a particular use case, and does have some drawbacks (for instance, it's not possible to do DELETEs or PUTs with JSONP.
+JSONP allows cross origin, but for a particular use case, and does have some drawbacks (for instance, it's not possible to do DELETEs or PUTs with JSONP).

-JSONP exploits the fact that's possible to get information from another domain when you are asking for javascript code, using the `<script>` element.
+JSONP exploits the fact that it is possible to get information from another domain when you are asking for javascript code, using the `<script>` element.

     Exploiting the open policy for <script> elements, some pages use them to